mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 - `appTitle`: allows you to customize the app title section in the layout header.

 - `toolbarActions`: allows you to add new items to the toolbar in the header, such as a search bar or button.
-The default `ThemeSwitcher` and `Account` component can be imported and used if you wish to do so, as shown in the example below.
+The default `ThemeSwitcher` and `Account` components can be imported and used if you wish to do so, as shown in the example below.

 - `appBar`: allows you to fully replace the layout header.
-This slot gives you full control over the toolbar's structure while still allowing you to use the built-in components like `AppTitle`, `ToolbarActions`, and `Account`.

 - `sidebarFooter`: allows you to add a footer to the sidebar.